uma899/uma899/README.md

 # 👋 Hi there!
 I'm Mahesh!

-I'm a student at IIT Tirupati.
-I am currently B.Tech third year in Electrical Engineering (EE).
+I'm a student at IIT Tirupati, currently B.Tech third year in Electrical Engineering (EE).
 I am passinate about domains where there is intersection of Software and Hardware concepts.

-## 🚀 What I'm Currently Working On / Learning
+## 🚀 What I'm Currently Learning

 * Currently aiming about exploring different areas of my core branch.
 * Trying to understand concepts of Computer Architecture and Operating Systems.